zaibazhar/advanceSCSS/SCSS.md

     @extend .btn;
 }
 ```
-This will add the `button` selector into the Bootstrap source wherever `.btn` is referenced.
+This will add the `button` selector into the Bootstrap source wherever `.btn` is defined.

+The extension mechanism is surprisingly clever even with [more complex selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extending_complex_selectors), and allows [chaining extends](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#chaining_extends) (think `.cat` extends `.feline` extends `.animal`), but with great power comes great responsibility: overly [neat tricks](http://thedailywtf.com/Articles/Classic-WTF-Now-Thats-A-Neat-Trick.aspx) with `@extend` may be hard to reason about when debugging styles.
+Use responsibly.

-## Placeholder selectors
+## 15. Placeholder selectors

 Because in the above example(s) the `.animal` base class isn't used anywhere directly (only through its child classes), we might just as well get rid of it in the CSS output.
-SCSS allows this with [placeholder selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#placeholders) - whereas `.foo` signifies a class, and `#foo` an ID, `%foo` is considered a placeholder, and gets special treatment by the parser: its styles are never output on their own, only through extension.
+SCSS allows this with [placeholder selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#placeholders).
+Whereas `.foo` signifies a class, and `#foo` an ID, `%foo` is considered a placeholder, and gets special treatment by the compiler: its styles are never output on their own, only through extension.
 ```scss
 %animal {
     background: gray;